JosipVuckovic/Realtime-facerecognition/README.md

 Writen using Linux Mint, all requered libraries where installed as root as the are well known.
 This serverd as a base for MIPRO article, that code is in private repository as it contains personal photos.

+To train the software, just create a folder with persons name in folder KnownPeople

+example:
+          KnownPeople/PersonA
+And put at least 10 pictures of the person inside.

 Requered libs:

           sudo apt-get install build-essential cmake